convertigo/c8oprj-lib-excel/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/variable_color_16x16.png?raw=true "  alt="RequestableVariable" >&nbsp;name
 </td>
 <td>
-The sheet name in a workbook (If none provided, the first sheet in a workbook)
+The sheet name in the workbook (If not provided, the first sheet in a workbook).
+Can not be empty string.
 </td>
 </tr>
 <tr>